(The following is a transcription from a video Linda and I recorded. Please excuse any typos or errors.)

 And that tension was just eating at me.
 I was praying about this and I felt like God showed me… why don’t you start tracking your giving?
 From that point we started tracking what we call our Net Given.
 Essentially it’s just a simple spreadsheet where we track how much we give each month and now that is our primary metric for success because it lines up with our goal of giving a lot of money away.

 It’s a number that has eternal value.
 You know what I mean?
 Net Given is something that I’m really glad we began to track.
-And the funny thing is, and this shouldn’t be a surprise, you would think that by tracking your Net Given it will show a reduction in your net worth.
+And the funny thing is, and this shouldn’t be a surprise, you would think that by tracking your Net Given it will show a reduction in your AUM.
 But what we found is the opposite.
-We found that as we keep our giving going up and we keep our Net Given increasing, our net worth actually goes up lockstep with it.
+We found that as we keep our giving going up and we keep our Net Given increasing, our AUM (aka net worth) actually goes up lockstep with it.
 It makes no sense in the natural world.

 It’s pretty amazing.
 But that’s how God works.
 His ways are not our ways.
 He does things that the ways of the kingdom or the laws of the kingdom seem to be opposite of what they are on earth and so yeah, that’s been really fun.